 Campfire (2017, detail) depicts people travelling from many communities and places to gather and sing around the campfire at Big Sing in the Desert.
 Pyrography on timber; acrylic.
 Collaboration between artists Scott Marr (Blue Mountains, NSW) and Lorraine Donald (Areyonga, NT) at Big Sing in the Desert 2017.

-The idea of a singing camp to bring Aboriginal and non-Aboriginal singers together first came to life in 2008 in the Central Australian Desert.
-As musical director of the Many Roads, One Voice concert in Alice Springs, Rachel Hore OAM was deeply moved by Aboriginal and non-Aboriginal voices singing together on stage.
+The idea of a singing camp to bring First Nations and non-Indigenous singers together first came to life in 2008 in the Central Australian Desert.
+As musical director of the Many Roads, One Voice concert in Alice Springs, Big Sing Community founder Rachel Hore OAM was deeply moved by Aboriginal and non-Aboriginal voices singing together on stage.

 “It felt like a healing thing, an important thing.
-I wanted to make a regular meeting place where we could have time to sit down – black and white together – make music and learn from each other.” – Rachel Hore OAM, Founder, Big Sing Community
+I wanted to make a regular meeting place where we could have time to sit down – black and white together – make music and learn from each other.” – Rachel Hore, OAM

-Big Sing in the Desert 2010 was our first 4-day singing camp to bring Aboriginal and non-Aboriginal singers together.
+Big Sing in the Desert 2010 was the first four-day singing camp to bring First Nations and non-Indigenous singers together.
 Since that first unique gathering, Big Sing in the Desert has become a much-loved event, held annually at Ross River Homestead near Alice Springs.